Thomas and William's house for the afternoon.

 When Ollie saw me coming to his rescue, he shouted to me:

 "Yessssss Mom!!"
 Then, turning to Nicholas, he yelled,

 I picked up Lottie, put her on my shoulders, and snapped a photo

 of the boys on top of the famous foothill rock.

-Ten year old grandpa had a flattop, jeans, t-shirt, and Chuck Taylor's,
+He had a flattop, wore jeans, a t-shirt, and Chuck Taylor's

-minus the flattop and graffiti on the rock.
+just like my boys, minus the graffiti on the rock.